TarhunchiKKK/grinch-js/README.md

 Grinch provides the ability to create `beforeEach` and `afterEach` hooks.

-You can use this hooks in all types of test (excluding sample tests) and in reusable tests.
+You can use this hooks in all types of test (excluding case tests) and in reusable tests.

 Example: